Sign up for Karen's newsletter about forthcoming books and other interesting stuff

 My first novel has never seen (and never will) the light of the day!
 It was actually my second attempt at a novel, a young adult fantasy, It’s Time, Cassandra Klein, that was published by Lothian in July 2001.
 My second, The Gaze of the Gorgon was released August 2002, followed by The Book of Night in 2003, and The Kurs of Atlantis in 2004.
 One reviewer in Melbourne, Ray Sherriff, going so far as to describe Kurs as being “technically superior to any contemporary text I have read in the past few years.
 The research, experience, planning and prudence throughout its preparation have allowed the progression of the narrative and plot to incorporate its complexities organically.
 The result is a very entertaining, speedy, atmospherically lucid and enjoyable story.”
 And I didn’t pay him a cent for that! ☺ My next novel, The Rifts of Quentaris, was part of the highly successful Quentaris shared world series of Michael Pryor and Paul Collins was published in February 2005.

-My non-fiction book: Consuming Innocence: Popular Culture and Our Children was published to critical acclaim by UQP in February 2008.
+My non-fiction book: Consuming Innocence: Popular Culture and Our Children was published in February 2008 to critical acclaim in February 2008.
 This book deals with the sexualisation and corporatisation of childhood and the complex relationship kids, parents and all adults have with the culture they love to loathe.

 In 2009, the first book in my The Curse of the Bond Riders fantasy trilogy, Tallow, set in Renaissance Venice, was published by Woolshed Press, an Imprint of Random House and was described as ‘world class’ and ‘quite breathtaking.’
 The rest of the trilogy was published to rave reviews in 2011 and 2012.